(

 Aside the fact that, nowadays, our politicians usually come to meetings with a well-prepared discourse and keeping in mind that politicians promises are very often empty words, the tone of the address and the way he put together social and health issues as a common and one matter, sounded nice and better structured than the general discourse one hears usually.

 Worth to say is the fact that both politicians belonged to the Socialist party, the ruling party in Extremadura, on the whole interested in marking distances with the People’s Party (“Partido Popular”), the right-wing ruling party in the Spanish State, particularly in view of the upcoming elections in just couple of months.
 The People’s Party has changed twice in less than 15 months the General Immigration Law for Spain.
-The first time just to change the previous law, set up by the former ruling party, the Socialist, claiming it was too permissive with illegal immigrants, and the second to correct their own ruling as not working properly and turning illegal immigration into a criminal act5.
+The first time just to change the previous law, set up by the former ruling party, the Socialist, claiming it was too permissive with illegal immigrants, and the second to correct their own ruling as not working properly and turning illegal immigration into a criminal act.

 However, the general sense of welcoming to the immigrants transpired all the addresses.